7Block Labs

 5) Treasury ops and security: treat your DAO like a fintech

-• Smart account: Safe.
-Use two layers:
+• Smart account: Keep it safe!
+Use these two layers:

 • Monitoring and incident response: